wechaty/wechaty/README.md

     ```bash
     $ npm lint
     ```
-* Create a issue, then send me a pull request.
+* Create a issue, then send me a pull request(with unit test please).

 Author
 -----------------